aashish2604/adobe_resume_builder/README.md

 * ***Windows app*** - [setup](https://drive.google.com/file/d/1JvqFr-mEbRV1hcbD3CvNA8x1LYpfbz3c/view?usp=sharing)

 The frontend is created with the help of **Flutter**.The repo can be found here [Github](https://github.com/aashish2604/resume_builder_ui).

+**NOTE** - When trying to download and installing the windows setup, your browser and your OS might try to prevent you from doing so.
+Whenever such a situation arises look for the options like "more" or tap the "3 dots" and tap "keep" or "run anyway".
+Trust me it won't harm your system.
+This is only happening because it does not have a license number attached to it.

 # Testing Backend locally
 The scripts of the project is as follows